MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 * Several namespaces have been deprecated as the operations within have been reorganized to other namespaces.
 Programs that use these namespaces will continue to work, and a compile time warning will denote the namespace where the operation is defined.

-* The Microsoft.Quantum.Arithmetic namespace has been normalized to use the <xref:microsoft.quantum.arithmetic.littleendian> user-defined type.
-Use the function [BigEndianAsLittleEndian](xref:microsoft.quantum.arithmetic.bigendianaslittleendian) when needed to convert to little endian.
+* The Microsoft.Quantum.Arithmetic namespace has been normalized to use the <xref:Microsoft.Quantum.Arithmetic.LittleEndian> user-defined type.
+Use the function [BigEndianAsLittleEndian](xref:Microsoft.Quantum.Arithmetic.BigEndianAsLittleEndian) when needed to convert to little endian.

 * The names of several callables (functions and operations) have been changed to conform to the [Q# Style Guide](xref:microsoft.quantum.contributing.style).
 The old callable names are deprecated.
 Programs that use the old callables will continue to work with a compile time warning.